Response to the war in Ukraine

 UNDP Resilience Building and Recovery Programme

-The war in Ukraine has caused a tremendous loss of life and livelihoods, putting stress on the economy, and sending millions of people from their homes.
-The fallout grows as the fighting continues, the negative repercussions ripple across Ukraine, the region and the world.
+The war in Ukraine has caused a tremendous loss of life and livelihoods, putting stress on the economy, and forcing millions of people to leave their homes.
+As the fighting continues, the negative repercussions ripple across Ukraine, the region and the world.

 Development Never Stops.
 Neither do we.